 If you’re looking for a fun activity to do with the kids, check out this chocolate playdough recipe!
 It’s a great sensory activity and smells like chocolate!

 By now, you would think that I know how to make chocolate playdough, but I’ve honestly never thought about it until my 4-year-old’s teacher asked me to make it for the class.
-We’ve made regular playdough, but never scented, especially chocolate scented!
+We’ve made regular play dough (also called Play-Doh), but never scented.

-I’m not going to lie, the best part of making this playdough is the fact that it can translate into 3 different things; chocolate play dough, poop playdough, or mud play dough.
-Kids need choices, right? hehe
+I’m not going to lie, the best part of making this playdough is the fact that it can translate into 3 different things; chocolate play dough, poop play dough, or mud play dough.
+Kids need choices, right?

 Most of the ingredients are from Target.